DaltonLee-tech/KQL-Alert-Creation/README.md

-# KQL-Alert-Creation
+# Sentinel Alert Creation

 In this lab we will explore KQL queries and how they relate to alerts in the SIEM tool Microsoft Sentinel.
 I will go in depth on how to structure queries to create alerts inside of Sentinel, and how to create incidents using these alerts.
-We will then trigger a few of the alerts and observe the incidents they create.

 ## KQL queries